(Updated January 15, 2025)

-While COVID-19 is officially behind us, its impact on the retail industry lingers.
-“Retailers saw an acceleration of existing trends due to the pandemic and I think we’ll continue to see rapid change as a permanent characteristic of the market,” said Bill Lawrence, Vice President of Program Management at City Building and Engineering Services (CBES), a professional services company for the grocery industry that delivers end-to-end engineering, programming and sustainability solutions in the U.S. and globally.
+“Retailers saw an acceleration of existing trends due to the pandemic and I think we’ll continue to see rapid change as a permanent characteristic of the market,” said Bill Lawrence, Vice President of Program Management at City Building Engineering Services (CBES).

 The key theme for retailers, he said, is the need to develop design and construction strategies that enable them to transform physical operations in less time, while minimizing disruption and controlling costs.

-With all this in mind, here’s a look at five of the most dominant trends in retail construction for the coming year.
+With this in mind, here’s a look at five trends in retail construction for the coming year.

 1. Click and collect spaces

 After surging in popularity during the pandemic, this hybrid shopping model that combines online shopping with store pick-up continues growing at a steady pace.
-Industry analysts expect click and collect to play a significant and permanent part of the retail market, accounting for nearly 39.3% of US grocery ecommerce sales in 2024.
+Industry analysts expect click and collect to play a significant and permanent part of the retail market, with a projected growth of 16.2 percent in 2025, surpassing $154 billion.

-Also known as “buy online pickup in store” (BOPIS), the model requires changes in store layout to serve new needs, such as staging areas with refrigeration, as well as special parking and curbside pickup areas.
+Also known as “buy online pickup in store” (BOPIS), the model requires changes in store layout to serve new needs, such as staging areas with refrigeration and offering special parking and curbside pickup areas.
 While some stores initially created makeshift facilities during the pandemic, many are moving to more complete and permanent retrofits to provide better efficiency and customer experiences.
 In addition, new store design is changing to include click and collect capabilities from the ground up.

 2. Energy management and net zero goals

 Leading retailers are responding to rising energy costs, customer sustainability concerns, and increasing regulatory pressures with stronger commitments to energy management and net zero goals.
-These factors are making a major impact on retrofits and new construction in retail.
-Including energy management planning in retail design from the beginning results in both reductions in energy costs and carbon impacts.
-In addition, we will continue to see more rooftop solar and other renewable power sources such as fuel cells as retailers aim to support ambitious net zero carbon and energy goals.
+For instance, we’ll see more rooftop solar and other renewable power sources such as fuel cells.
+In addition, other sustainable materials and the drive toward “green buildings” will continue to make a major impact on retrofits and new construction in retail.

 3. Sustainable design